jamespooley/brain-age-prediction/notes/literature-review.md

 General Thoughts:
 * What level should this be written at?
 E.g., talk in terms of k-space or less technically?
+* Add section on datasets used for SVR modeling

 ![Examples of Neurodevelopmental Trajectories](trajectories.jpg)